Skip to main content

 Septic Services in Rockwall, TX

-Rockwall homeowners pay $300-$450 for septic pumping (1,000-gallon tank), with emergency service at $475-$750 and aerobic contracts running $375-$550 per year.
+Rockwall-area homeowners typically pay $300-$450 for standard septic pumping, with most 1,000-gallon tanks costing around $325-$400.
+Emergency service runs $475-$750, and aerobic maintenance contracts average $375-$550 per year.

 Rockwall sits about 25 miles northeast of Dallas on the eastern shore of Lake Ray Hubbard.
 The city serves as the county seat of Rockwall County, which holds the distinction of being the smallest county by area in all of Texas at just 147 square miles.
 Despite its small size, Rockwall County is one of the most affluent areas in the DFW metroplex, with Heath averaging home values over $900,000.

-What Septic Services Are Available in Rockwall?
+Septic Services Available in Rockwall

 Rockwall County's clay-heavy soils and strict acreage requirements mean local septic companies handle more alternative systems and larger-lot installations than you'd find in many DFW suburbs.